MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpowersettings/nf-netpowersettings-netpowersettingsgetwakepatterncountfortype.md

 To determine if a specific wake pattern is enabled, call [NetPowerSettingsIsWakePatternEnabled](nf-netpowersettings-netpowersettingsiswakepatternenabled.md).

-In NetAdapterCx version 1.1, the IRQL of this method was changed from DISPATCH_LEVEL to PASSIVE_LEVEL.

 The minimum NetAdapterCx version for **NetPowerSettingsGetWakePatternCountForType** is 1.1.

 ## -see-also